ericrogler/Green-Book/Z011_Learning_Methodologies.md

 Sleep is important.
 Both students and teachers should not neglect it because it affects learning.
 If you don't get enough sleep, learning and retention drop.

+Sometimes a student might complain that all they ever do is work.

+Yes, they're right.
+That's the science teacher's job, to teach science in science class.
+- Replace science with any other subject and it still holds true.

+Learning *is* work.
+Were every day a free day, students wouldn't get any real learning done.
+If you're a teacher who's diligent, but other teachers provide too much free time or leeway, you might dislike the other teachers too.
+- Students may even complain if you give a free day too, despite it not being a "work" day, because it's boring.
+At that point, I'd say resort to more work so they have something *else* to do instead.

 ### **A "Secret" for Students**

 It's like people finding out why Ajax (the cleaning product) is specifically called *Ajax*.
 It is stronger than grease, because Ajax (the warrior) was stronger than all of Greece.
 I usually cannot help but quietly smirk when the realization hits.